wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-storage.md

    For recovery point type <strong>"snapshot and vault"</strong>, <strong>Vault tier</strong> snapshots are additionally transferred to a vault for additional security and longer retention.

+   <a name="Recovery_Services_Vault"></a>

+   #### Recovery Services Vault (RSV)

 4. In the background, the snapshot is compared to a snapshot of a previous recovery point and <strong>only incremental blocks are moved</strong> via HTTPs into the Recovery Services vault.
-Efficient use of bandwidth!
+(Efficient use of bandwidth!)

-The recovery services vault has encryption enabled via server-side encryption (SSE), so the backup is encrypted at rest and is protected while in transit.
+   The recovery services vault has encryption enabled via Server-Side Encryption (SSE), so the backup is encrypted at rest and in transit.

-When data is secured via Azure Disk Encryption, you are given the key encryption key (KEK) and BitLocker encryption key (BEK) stored in an Azure Key Vault, and also backed up via Azure Backup.
+   When data is secured via <strong>Azure Disk Encryption</strong>, you are given the key encryption key (KEK) and BitLocker encryption key (BEK) stored in an Azure Key Vault, and also backed up via Azure Backup.
 During data recovery, there is no worry about what keys were used when the backup was taken, since the keys are restored for data recovery.

 PowerShell: